IgnasiLucas/fly/README.md

 ------------------------------------------------------------------------------------

+## 2019-12-11
+The second batch of sequences arrived.
+Three of the 28 combinations of isoline and time point lack replicates.
+There are large differences in number of reads and in merging success rate among samples.
+The dominant merged lengths are the same as in the first batch.

 ## 2019-11-25
 I reproduce the plots and tables offered by qiime's visualization of the table of 'features' (a.k.a. exact sequence variants).
 I also produced a heatmap to visualize